dotnet/csharplang/spec/expressions.md

 -   The operation x || y corresponds to the operation x | y, except that y is evaluated only if x is not true.

+> [!NOTE]
-\[*Note*: The reason that short circuiting uses the 'not true' and 'not false' conditions is to enable user-defined conditional operators to define when short circuiting applies.
+> The reason that short circuiting uses the 'not true' and 'not false' conditions is to enable user-defined conditional operators to define when short circuiting applies.
 User-defined types could be in a state where operator true returns false and operator false returns false.
-In those cases, neither && nor || would short circuit. *end note*\]
+In those cases, neither && nor || would short circuit.

 If an operand of a conditional logical operator has the compile-time type dynamic, then the expression is dynamically bound (§12.3.3).
 In this case the compile-time type of the expression is dynamic, and the resolution described below will take place at run-time using the run-time type of those operands that have the compile-time type dynamic.